akpw/akpw/_drafts/2016-06-10-CollectionView-I.md

     return headersIdxs
 }
 {% endhighlight %}
-The above code simply goes through layout attributes, checking if they are associated with a section and adding the matches to a set of indexes.
-In case of global section, we always add its index to the set.
+The above code goes through layout attributes, checking if they are associated with a section and adding the matches to a set of indexes.
+In case of global section, we always want to have it so it adds its index to the set as well.

-Now it's also trivial to calculate the indexes of our custom sections in a rect excluding the regular headers provided by `UICollectionViewFlowLayout`:
+Now it's trivial to calculate the indexes of just the custom sections in a rect, _excluding_ the regular headers provided by `UICollectionViewFlowLayout`:

 {% highlight swift %}
 /// Given a rect, calculates the indexes of confined custom section headers